 Investigate threat detection alerts

 App governance provides security detections and alerts for malicious activities.
-The purpose of this guide is to provide you with general and practical information on each alert, to help with your investigation and remediation tasks.
-Included in this guide is general information about the conditions for triggering alerts.
-Because threat detections are non-deterministic by nature, they're only triggered when there's behavior that deviates from the norm.
-Finally, some alerts may be in preview, so regularly review the official documentation for updated alert status.
+This article lists details for each alert that can aid your investigation and remediation, including the conditions for triggering alerts.
+Since threat detections are nondeterministic by nature, they're only triggered when there's behavior that deviates from the norm.

 MITRE ATT&CK